gatsbyjs/gatsby/docs/docs/environment-variables.md

 - If you run `gatsby develop`, then you will be in the 'development' environment.
 - If you run `gatsby build` or `gatsby serve`, then you will be in the 'production' environment.

 If you want to define other environments then you'll need to do a little more work.
-See["Additional Environments" below](#additional-environments-staging-test-etc).
+See[ "Additional Environments" below](#additional-environments-staging-test-etc).
 You can also have a look at our [environment variables codesandbox](https://codesandbox.io/s/6w9jjrnnjn) while reading the examples below.

 ## Accessing Environment Variables in JavaScript